4 Focus-Areas for Creating a Trauma-Informed Ministry

 Most researchers describe trauma as an overwhelming event or series of events that exhausts an individual’s internal and external resources.
 Trauma is an acute form of suffering—and the issue of suffering is at the very heart of Christianity.
 Suffering enters the Bible a scant three chapters in; its central message depicts God’s actions to remove the source and effects of suffering from his creation.

 Understanding trauma matters because God uses our pain to make us more like Jesus.
-Several years ago, in the Christianity Today article “Don’t Waste a Crisis,” pastor and author John Ortberg recounted a survey he was part of on spiritual formation.
-Thousands of participants were asked to disclose what major influences accelerated their spiritual growth.
+Several years ago, thousands of participants were surveyed on spiritual formation.
+They were asked to disclose what major influences accelerated their spiritual growth.
 Their overwhelming answer—more than preaching or Bible study—was “experiencing suffering.”

 The survey results may not be that surprising.
 The apostles Peter and Paul both offered descriptions of how Christ-like character forms in a follower of Jesus.
 In each description, we find the word perseverance.
 That word describes how an individual can respond to trauma in light of his or her hope in Jesus.
 It suggests the path to spiritual maturity runs through exposure to suffering.
 This truth insists that part of our very ministry to children must be trauma-informed.
 When we better understand trauma and how to make our ministries a sanctuary for those who experience it, we help children and families navigate life’s challenges in a way that accelerates their spiritual growth.